 Non-campus building or property: Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
-(Examples: Snow Bowl, Bread Loaf when the Middlebury undergraduate program is using the campus for housing such as they did during the 2021 - 2022 academic year, courses or events at the College's Washington, D.C., suite, athletic trips, and summer study courses.)
+(Examples: Snow Bowl, courses or events at the College's Washington, D.C., suite, athletic trips, and summer study courses.)